-An absolute favourite of mine, this is a drama game for kids that works with a concept similar to “Scissors, Paper, Rock”.
-It is fantastic for exploring role, voice, movement, tension and focus.
+An absolute favorite of mine, this is a drama game for kids that works with a concept similar to “Rock, Paper, Scissors”.
+It is fantastic for exploring role, voice, movement, tension, and focus.
 In “Shazzam!” the three characters and parameters of play are:

 - wizards beat knights by casting a magic spell over them